 In Tables 2 and 3, large emergencies or public events are referred to as PP (2).

+Definition for PP (2) operations.

+PP2 operations: Public Safety will use a variety of communication methods to meet their operational requirements.
+In addition to coverage from Public Safety terrestrial networks, DMO is used for direct terminal to terminal communication where infrastructure coverage is not available or is inadequate for reliable communications.
+Aircraft, typically helicopters, are used as observation platforms.
+These communications methods need to be coordinated with neighbouring countries to aid across border working.

-2.3 Disasters
+2.3 Disaster Relief

 Disasters can be those caused by either natural or human activity.
 For example, natural disasters include an earthquake, major tropical storm, a major ice storm, floods, etc. Examples of disasters caused by human activity include large-scale criminal incidences or situations of armed conflict.
 Generally, both the existing PP communications systems and special on-scene communications equipment brought by DR organizations are employed.

+In DR operations, public safety will use a variety of communication methods to meet their operation requirements.
+In addition to coverage from public safety terrestrial networks, DMO is used for direct terminal-to-terminal communication where infrastructure coverage is not available or is inadequate for reliable communications.
+Aircraft, typically helicopters, are used as observation platforms.
+These communications methods need to be coordinated with neighbouring countries to aid across border working.

-Even in areas where suitable terrestrial services exist, MSS systems will play a significant role in disaster situation.
+Even in areas where suitable terrestrial services exist, satellite systems will play a significant role in disaster situation.
 The terrestrial services which do exist may have been damaged by the disaster itself, or may be unable to cope with the increased traffic demands resulting from a disaster situation.
 In these situations, satellite solutions can offer a reliable solution.
-The frequency bands used by MSS systems are generally harmonised at a global level.
+The frequency bands used by Mobile Satellite Service (MSS) systems are generally harmonised at a global level.
 However, the cross border circulation of terminals in disaster situations is a critical issue, as recognised in the Tampere Convention.
-It is imperative that neighbouring countries that may hold MSS terminals as part of their contingency planning are able to offer the initial essential communications required with minimum delay.
-To this end, advanced bilateral and multilateral agreements are desirable and may be accomplished through, for example the GMPCS-MoU.
+It is imperative that neighbouring countries that may hold satellite terminals as part of their contingency planning are able to offer the initial essential communications required with minimum delay.
+To this end, advanced bilateral and multilateral agreements are desirable and may be accomplished through, for example the Global Mobile Personal Communications by Satellite Memorandum of Understanding (GMPCS-MoU).

-Some PPDR agencies/organizations and amateur radio groups use HF narrowband systems including the use of data modes of operation as well as voice.
-Other technologies such as digital voice, high-speed data and video are in early implementations either using terrestrial or satellite network services.
+Some PPDR agencies/organizations and amateur radio groups use High Frequency (HF) narrowband systems including the use of data modes of operation as well as voice.
+Other capabilities such as digital voice, high-speed data and video have been implemented either using terrestrial or satellite network services.

 In Tables 2 and 3, disasters are referred to as DR.

+[Editors note: the sections 1 and 2 above are not intended to be covered by the Broadband Report but will be covered under the discussions on the revision of M.2033].

+3 Examples of PPDR Network Deployments scenarios and their technical implications.

+When considering these sections, it is important to note that public protection organizations currently use various arrangements of mobile systems or a combination thereof, as described below in Table 1.2

+Editor’s note: The revisions made to Table 1 are based from Table 1 of Attachment 3.13 to Doc.
+5D/300 (Chapter 3 of WP 5D Chairman’s Report), with some modifications to bring them into the perspective of WP 5A.

+TABLE 1

+Arrangements of mobile systems used by public protection